OpenFolf/project-report-vuepress/docs/project-description/README.md

 **Description (base flow):**

-A user has heard of an app called openFOLF.
-He uses a search engine and looks for openFOLF and finds openfolf.net.
+A user has heard of an app called _openFOLF_.
+He uses a search engine and looks for _openFOLF_ and finds openfolf.net.

-On the website there are some general information about openFOLF and a launch app button.
+On the website there are some general information about _openFOLF_ and a launch app button.
 He presses launch app and opens the application at the address app.openfolf.net.
-He sees a login page and from there he selects signup.
-There he registers an email, username and password and selects register.
+He sees a login page and from there he selects _SignUp_.
+There he registers an email, a username and a password and selects _SignUp_.

 He is greeted with a screen asking him to confirm his email.
 He goes to his email and there is a link that takes him to the front page of the application.